finbourne/finbourne-access-sdk-python/sdk/docs/PoliciesApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The requested AsAt date of the entitlements (optional)

     try:
-        # [EARLY ACCESS] Evaluate: Run one or more evaluations
+        # Evaluate: Run one or more evaluations
         api_response = await api_instance.evaluate(request_body, applications=applications, as_at=as_at)
         print("The response of PoliciesApi->evaluate:\n")
         pprint(api_response)